Rafting Absarokee Montana: Cookie gets "back on the boat" after two times "bucked" into the waters

 PHOTOS By BRUCE KELLER

 CALL ME a coward.
 Water scared.
 Battle scarred.
 A sissy.
 Pansy.
-It's true.
+Scardey cat.
 It WAS true.
+(Emphasis on the past tense.)

 But now I'm a recovering rafter.

-Two rafting accidents decades ago prevented me from "getting back on the horse" -- or hosting myself back on the raft -- until last weekend.
+Two rafting accidents years ago prevented me from "getting back on the horse" -- or hoisting myself back on the raft -- until last weekend.

 I've been twice "bucked outta the boat" -- once in Mystic Lake as it fed into the raging West Rosebud, and once on Oregon's Rogue River as we tried to transit five-star rapids.